chuqianyidinfg3633/Detecting-Government-Linked-Intervention-Language-on-Weibo/README.md

 Reproducing results (notebook workflow)
 Run the notebook top-to-bottom.
-The notebook export is included as Yaya ML Final Project.ipynb.
+The notebook export is included as Detecting 50c on Weibo.ipynb.
 Main steps:
 Load and preprocess KPR positives
 Load and preprocess RUW unlabeled posts